Skip to main content

 How can you buyout a Reverse Mortgage?

 You can pay off a Reverse Mortgage by selling the home or using other funds to cover the loan balance, including interest.
 There’s no penalty for early repayment.
-Alternatively, you can refinance the loan, either into another reverse mortgage with better terms or into a conventional loan, after 12 months as per HUD regulations.
+Alternatively, you can refinance the loan, either into another reverse mortgage with better terms or into a Conventional loan, after 12 months as per HUD regulations.

 Will a Reverse Mortgage affect my benefits?